pmahnke/mahnke-cocktails/recipe/queens_park_swizzle.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
+- Glassware:
+  - High Ball
-- Glassware: High Ball, Crushed Ice
+  - Crushed Ice
 - Garnish: Mint Sprig
 - Special Prep: Press and slide the mint leaves in the glass first.
 Then build the cocktail.
 Stir vigorously (swizzle) to combine.
 Top with crushed ice.
 Float the bitters on top.